Skip to Main Content

 What proof is available to verify my students came to the center for help?

-The Writing Center does not provide lists of student visitors to instructors.
-What we offer as documentation of a consultation is the appointment summary that is automatically emailed to the student’s PFW email account at the end of their appointment, or is included with the returned draft for our eConsult service.
+The Writing Center does not provide lists of student users to instructors.
+What we offer as documentation of a consultation is the appointment summary that is emailed to the student’s PFW email account at the end of their appointment, or is included with the returned draft for our eConsult service.
 The consultation summary lists the class name, the appointment date, the appointment duration, and a summation of what was discussed in the appointment (online consultations are summarized in a PDF attachment).
-The student is responsible for giving the documents to their instructor.
+The student is responsible for giving the document to their instructor.

 Can staff and faculty members use the Writing Center for their own writing?